 I know that there have been times when I thought that my divinity wasn’t going to work out and I just kept letting the mixer mix it on low for a few minutes while it cooled down, then it would start to thicken up and turn out just like it is in the picture.

-- In a heavy saucepan, combine 1 cup sugar, ½ cup water & cream of tarter, stir, bring to a boil and cook to 240 degrees (medium ball), remove from heat.
+- In a heavy saucepan, combine sugar, water & cream of tarter, stir, bring to a boil and cook to 240 degrees (medium ball), remove from heat.

 - Beat the 3 egg whites with a hand mixer until stiff.

-- In another saucepan combine 2 cups sugar, corn syrup, salt, and ¼ cup of water.
+- In another saucepan combine sugar, corn syrup, salt, and water.

 - When first mixture is done, place the second mixture over the heat and boil with occasional stirring until syrup reaches 280 degrees (medium crack stage).